 Some individuals experience side effects to the COVID-19 vaccine including mild to moderate headache, fever, and fatigue that resolves within a day or two.
-Side effects were more common after the second dose of the mRNA vaccines as well as after the single Johnson & Johnson shot.
+Side effects were more common after the second dose of the mRNA vaccines compared to the first.
+Side effects after the single Johnson & Johnson shot were similar to those seen after dose 2 of the mRNA vaccines.
+Side effects from the COVID booster shots are similar to those experienced following the initial vaccine series, and often milder.

 After you are fully vaccinated there is still a low risk that you may become infected and spread COVID-19.
 For this reason, it is still important for you to take steps to prevent the spread of COVID-19.
 Get more information from the CDC about what you can do safely after you are vaccinated.